2017 World Draughts Championship

-The 2017 World Draughts Championship at the international draughts held in Tallinn, Estonia.
-79 players, who qualified through the championships of Europe, Asia, Africa, North and South America competed in the tournament, which ran from October 1, 2017, to October 16, 2017.
+The 2017 World Draughts Championship in international draughts was held from 1 to 16 October, 2017 in Tallinn, Estonia.
+79 players, who qualified through the championships of Europe, Asia, Africa, North and South America, competed in the tournament.
 Among them was women's grandmaster Matrena Nogovitsyna from Russia.
-Three round played in hotel Europe, other in Paul Keres Chess House.
-The winning prize for the tournament is 30,000 euros.
-The tournament will be supervised by main referee Andriy Shcherbatyuk (Ukraine).
+Three rounds were played in the hotel Europe, with the others played in the Paul Keres Chess House.
+The winning prize for the tournament was 30,000 euros.
+The tournament was supervised by main referee Andriy Shcherbatyuk (Ukraine).
 At the same time the 2017 Women's World Draughts Championship was held.

 Rules and regulations

 In the first stage 79 participants played in three groups Swiss-system tournament with 9 rounds.
 To define the places with equal points used of Solkoff truncated coefficient.
 The first four from each group participated in the final, total twelve players.

 The final is in the form of a round-robin tournament, with 11 rounds in total.
 The games played in the official FMJD time rate with 1 hour and 20 minutes for the game plus 1 minute per move.

 The final classification is based on the total points obtained.
 If two or more players will have same total points to define the places: